-All staff have read and have a good understanding of at least part 1 of Keeping Children Safe in Education 2022 and are aware of the safeguarding link to other policies relating to their daily practice.
+All staff have read and have a good understanding of at least part 1 of Keeping Children Safe in Education 2023 and are aware of the safeguarding link to other policies relating to their daily practice.
 These policies are set out above.
 All staff confirm that they have read this.

-All staff receive appropriate safeguarding training (including online safety) at induction and this training is regularly updated.
+All staff receive appropriate safeguarding and child protection training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring - see para 142 for further information and Filtering and Monitoring Standards).
+This training takes place at induction and is regularly updated.
 In addition, all staff should receive safeguarding and child protection (including online safety) updates.
 These are delivered through training days, twilight training, staff meetings, emails and round up.
-This training is completed as required, and at least annually, to continue to provide our staff with relevant skills and knowledge to safeguard children effectively.
+This training is completed as required, and at least annually, to continue to provide our staff with relevant skills and knowledge to safeguard children effectively as required, and at least annually, to continue to provide our staff with relevant skills and knowledge to safeguard children effectively.

-All staff know who the DSL/DDSL is, and as well as being the expert in this field, are there to support staff, volunteers, and Governing body.
+All staff know who the DSL/DDSL is, and understand that as well as being the expert in this field, they are there to support staff, volunteers, and Governing body.